Best Practices for Safe Mobile Device Usage

 - Be cautious of who you let use or “borrow” your device – they could quickly download fraudulent apps.

-- Keep your device up-to-date with software releases and update and protect it with antivirus software (AVS).
+- Keep your device up-to-date with software releases and update and protect it with antivirus software (AVS) and personal firewall.

 - When you text someone, the message is stored on your cell phone, at least one server somewhere, and the receiver’s cell phone.
 It will be around forever.